See

 Extraordinary minerals at MIM in Beirut

-A privileged visit of one of the finest museums in the world, with its founder himself, Salim Eddé.
+A privileged visit at the MIM, of one of the finest museums in the world, with its founder himself, Salim Eddé.

 Behind the security gate of the prestigious French university St. Joseph’s, a fabulous trip is about to begin in the MIM (first letter of the Arabic words museum, minerals and mining) at the centre of the earth.
 Our guide is not an adventurer but an elegant man to the letter that combines scientific rigor and aesthetic concern.
 Former student of Paris’ Polytechnic, a chemist and son of an art collector and numismatist father, Salim Eddé has the perfect background to entice novices to what generally interests only scientists: minerals.